Why the battles for House and Senate will look nothing alike this year

 Related

-The deep red states are typical of this year’s Senate battlegrounds, even though they’re nobody's idea of swing states, and look little like the Trumphobic districts that will determine who controls the House.
+The deep red states are typical of this year's Senate battlegrounds, even though they're nobody's idea of swing states, and look little like the Trumphobic districts that will determine which party controls the House.

-The two chambers typically move in tandem, with each party’s strength rising and falling with the national mood.
+The House and Senate typically move in tandem, with each party's strength rising and falling with the national mood.

 It's enough to give election watchers whiplash.

-Rep. Barbara Comstock, R-Va., recently confronted Trump during a televised meeting at the White House, even going so far as to praise The Washington Post for doing "some actual great reporting.”
+Rep. Barbara Comstock, R-Va., recently confronted Trump during a televised meeting at the White House over the president's desire to shut down the government to force a compromise on a bill to curtail the MS-13 gang, even going so far as to praise The Washington Post for doing "some actual great reporting" about the violent gang.

 "You can say what you want," Trump replied curtly.